Consider making a difference in the life of a person with special needs, or sponsor and help people while advertising your business.

 All volunteers should fill out an application below.
 Those that want to work with the horses, side-walk or lead horses in riding lessons are asked to complete an application and attend a volunteer training.
 No experience is necessary as you will have plenty of opportunity for hands-on learning through regular volunteer training opportunities.
 If you love horses and want to join the herd,or relish the idea of helping people with special needs, please use the form below.

 The handbook is a great way to get started in learning about our organization.
 If you would like to print yours for easy reading, bring it to your orientation so you can follow along.

 Horses are the MAIN part of our programs.

-A BIG NEED RIGHT NOW IS HORSE QUALITY HAY, OR DONATIONS TO BUY HAY!
+A BIG NEED ALWAYS IS HORSE QUALITY HAY, OR DONATIONS TO BUY HAY!

 We need square bales of horse quality fescue or timothy mix.

 1) New Therapeutic games/toys such as these sorting type activities that are hands on for learning.

 2) Help with feeding, cleaning and farm maintenance

 3) Pro-Elite Senior Feed from Southern States

 4) Pro-Elite Diet Balancer Feed from Southern States